nexalign

 Substantive requirements (Art.
 8-15, Annex IV): risk management system, data governance, technical documentation, logging, transparency and information for deployers, human oversight, accuracy/robustness/cybersecurity, quality management system.
 Output: CE marking, EU declaration of conformity, registration in the EU database (Art.
 71).

-Practice 2026: providers must complete conformity assessment before 2 August 2026 or remove the system from the EU market from that date.
+Practice 2026: since the Digital Omnibus the cut-off is 2 December 2027, no longer 2 August 2026.
+Providers must complete the conformity assessment by then or remove the system from the EU market.
 Existing systems with substantial modifications require renewed assessment.
-Notified bodies are still being set up; capacity bottlenecks are foreseeable.
+The extra time was granted precisely because harmonised standards are missing and notified bodies are still being set up; the capacity bottleneck remains foreseeable.

 Related terms